New Democracies Barometer IV - Autumn 1995

 Q19.
 When you compare your overall family economic situation with five

-years ago, before the big changes in the economy, would you say that
+years ago, before the big changes in the economy, would you say that in the

 past it was: